Coppell Classic Swing

 Hello all debaters!

 My name is Anaiya Moran-Hasty, and I am a 25 year old grad student at Texas Woman's University.
-The degree I will obtain when finishing school is a masters of science in child development.
-I desire to one day become a child life specialist in local hospitals around the DFW area.
-I attended Newman Smith High School, located in Carrollton-Farmer's Branch district from 2013-2017.
-My speech/debate experience in high school included 3 years of varsity Lincoln Douglas debate, extemporaneous speaking, congressional debate, and world schools.
-I also participated in a few speech events such as oratory and impromptu.
+The degree I will obtain when I finish school is a Masters of Science in Child Life.
+I desire to one day become a Child Life Specialist, and work in local hospitals around the DFW area.
+I attended Newman Smith High School, located in the Carrollton-Farmer's Branch district from 2013-2017.
+My debate experience in high school included 3 years of varsity Lincoln Douglas,congress, and world schools.
+I also participated in a few speech events such as extemporaneous speaking, oratory, prose/poetry, and impromptu.
+At the end of my senior year in 2017, I became qualified with enough points to compete at the TFA state tournament.
 As for judging experience, my paradigms include:

-- I am okay with speed, as long as you are clear and I can understand every word.
-Please slow down and annunciate tag lines clearly.
-What I cannot understand, I will not flow.
+- I am fine with spreading, as long as you are clear and I can understand every word.
+Please slow down to annunciate tag lines and source citations.
+What I cannot understand or hear, I will not flow.

-- Not really a big fan of theory or K debates unless absolutely necessary and topical.
+- I am not really a big fan of theory or K debates unless absolutely necessary and topical.

--I am fine with flex prep, as long as all competitors are.
+-I am fine with competitors using flex prep during the debate, as long as it is agreed upon by all competitors prior to the round starting.
 Email chains are also okay, as long as I am included on them.

 - I suggest that debaters keep their own time, however if you need me to, just ask.